srilaasya/Tweazy/README.md

 ## :star: Objective

-A web app & a chrome extension which analyzes twitter accounts basing on tweet history.
+A web app & a chrome extension which analyzes twitter accounts basing on tweet history

 ## :star: APIs, libraries and frameworks
 - Tweepy- For scraping twitter data